Pet Dangers during the Holidays

 - Don’t take your dog along trick or treating.
 Even typically calm dogs may get spooked by excited, shrill voices and strange costumes.

 - Make sure your dog has current, accurate & readable identification tags.
 If you have recently changed your address or phone number, update the ID immediately.
 If you haven’t yet, take this opportunity to have your pet micro-chipped with a Home Again chip or an AVID chip.
 Your vet can help you with this easy, painless procedure.

 - If you have a black cat, be especially careful about keeping it indoors on Halloween.
 Some people are superstitious about black cats and may try to scare or harm them.

 Costumes are typically more fun for humans than animals:

 - An animal in a costume should NEVER be left alone and unsupervised.
-Some pets, if left alone in costume, may chew it up and ingest it.
+Some pets may chew it up and ingest if left alone in costume.
 This could cause intestinal obstruction.

 - If the costumed pet escapes or is frightened away, the costume could get caught on trees, fences, or bushes, and your pet could get hurt.

 Thanksgiving weekend is always a busy time for doctors at Town & Country Veterinary Clinic.
 Often, animals get sick because of distracted or careless pet owners on Thanksgiving Day and the days that follow.
 Most of the problems are gastrointestinal and can be prevented.